Lydia Farley Wears Sweatpants Pulled Down While Sporting Sunny Yellow String Bikini

 Brunette beauty Lydia Farley lit up her Instagram page with an update that featured her modeling a sunny yellow bikini.
-She added an extra dose of sexy appeal to the photo shoot by sporting a pair of sweatpants low on her hips.
+She added an extra dose of sex appeal to the photo shoot by sporting a pair of sweatpants worn low on her hips.

 The top to Lydia’s swimsuit was a bandeau style with widely-spaced shoulder straps.
 The bottoms were a skimpy string style wide straps tied into loopy bows that sat high near her waist.